-Former Christie allies convicted in N.J.
-'Bridgegate' trial
+Ex-Christie associates guilty in New Jersey 'Bridgegate' scandal

 "By answering the way you're answering, you're directing a verdict of guilty," an angry Critchley told Wigenton on Tuesday.

-Baroni's lawyer, Michael Baldassare, told reporters on Friday the case was a "disgrace" and said the conviction would be overturned.
+Baroni's lawyer, Michael Baldassare, told reporters the case was a "disgrace" and said the conviction would be overturned.

 "I am innocent of these charges," a smiling Baroni said.

-Kelly and Baroni's co-conspirator, former Port Authority official and confessed mastermind David Wildstein, pleaded guilty and appeared as the government's star witness, detailing how the three schemed to pay back Sokolich, a Democrat.
+Kelly and Baroni's co-conspirator, former Port Authority official and confessed mastermind David Wildstein, had earlier pleaded guilty and appeared as the government's star witness, detailing how the three schemed to pay back Sokolich.

 But Wildstein also implicated Christie, saying he and Baroni discussed the lane closures with the governor while they were ongoing.
 Christie, Wildstein testified, laughed at the notion that Sokolich was frustrated by the traffic.

-At the time, Christie was eyeing a presidential run, and his aides believed that securing the backing of Democratic officials would burnish his national reputation, according to trial testimony.
+At the time, Christie believed that securing the backing of Democratic officials would burnish his national reputation, according to trial testimony.

 Kelly, who took the stand in her defense, testified she had discussed the lane closures with Christie a month beforehand, though she said she thought at the time they were part of a legitimate traffic study.